nkrishna0609/PicShare/README.md

 * An **Android** photo-sharing app written in **Kotlin**, with a **Node/Express** back end using **Firebase Authentication** with **MongoDB** as the database
 * Allows for users to create, update, search for, and delete their accounts, while being able to create PicShare posts for photo sharing
 * Utilized the **MVVM** architecture for modular, readable and scalable code
-* Leveraged **coroutines** (and the three contexts: IO, Main and Default) to ensure that the Main thread does not get blocked

 ## Overview
 I was inspired by the Instagram mobile app, and created PicShare with my family circle in mind.
 PicShare allows for my close family and friends to display and share photos with each other by creating "posts".
-PicShare users can create, edit, search for, and delete their accounts on the app, and they can share their pictures by creating posts.
+PicShare users can manage their accounts and search for other users on the app, and they can share their pictures by creating posts.

 PicShare has 2 main components - the Android app, and the Node.js/Express.js server (with MongoDB as the database).
 The Android app was written entirely in Kotlin, and of course, the Node/Express server in JavaScript.